-Cost of revenue includes associate salaries, bonuses and benefits, stock based compensation, consultant costs, direct reimbursable travel expenses, depreciation related to software developed for internal use and other direct engagement costs associated with the design, development, sale and installation of systems, including system support and maintenance services for clients.
+Cost of revenue includes associate salaries, bonuses and benefits, stock-based compensation, consultant costs, direct reimbursable travel expenses, depreciation related to software developed for internal use and other direct engagement costs associated with the design, development, sale and installation of systems, including system support and maintenance services for clients.
 System support includes ongoing client assistance for software updates and upgrades, installation, training and functionality.
 All service costs except deferred implementation costs are expensed when incurred.
 Amortization of deferred implementation costs are also included in cost of revenue.
 Cost of revenue associated with each of the Company's revenue sources consists of the following types of costs:

-- Software and hardware Software and hardware cost of revenue includes third-party software and hardware costs directly associated with solutions, including purchasing and receiving costs. - Software-as-a-service SaaS cost of revenue includes personnel-related costs, amortization of deferred implementation costs and other direct costs associated with the delivery and hosting of NantOS and NantOS apps, the cancer-decision support solution, and NaviNet on a subscription basis. - Maintenance Maintenance cost of revenue includes personnel-related costs and other direct costs associated with the ongoing support or maintenance provided to the Company's clients. - Sequencing and molecular analysis Sequencing and molecular analysis cost of revenue includes (a) personnel-related costs associated with these services and (b) amounts due to NantOmics under the reseller agreement (See Note 21) for the sequencing and analysis of whole genome, DNA, RNA and proteomic results. - Other services Other services cost of revenue includes personnel-related, amortization of deferred implementation costs and other direct costs associated with the Company's software training and implementation services provided to our clients as well as direct expenses relating to the Company's nursing and therapy services provided to patients in a home care setting.
+- Software and hardware Software and hardware cost of revenue includes third-party software and hardware costs directly associated with solutions, including purchasing and receiving costs. - Software-as-a-service SaaS cost of revenue includes personnel-related costs, amortization of deferred implementation costs and other direct costs associated with the delivery and hosting of the Company's subscription services. - Maintenance Maintenance cost of revenue includes personnel-related costs and other direct costs associated with the ongoing support or maintenance provided to the Company's clients. - Sequencing and molecular analysis Sequencing and molecular analysis cost of revenue includes (a) personnel-related costs associated with these services and (b) amounts due to NantOmics under the reseller agreement (See Note 19) for the sequencing and analysis of whole genome, DNA, RNA, and proteomic results. - Other services Other services cost of revenue includes personnel-related, amortization of deferred implementation costs and other direct costs associated with the Company's software training and implementation services provided to our clients as well as direct expenses relating to the Company's nursing and therapy services provided to patients in a home care setting.